Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation: Test Cases

 \subsection{Full Dataset Simulation}

-The proposed approach is run on 2,170 test cases, using either $P_{C,\max} \le 1 E-4$, $P_C \le 1E-6$, or $\Delta r_{CA} \ge 2$ km as constraints.
+The proposed approach is run on 2,170 test cases, using either $P_{C,\max} \le 10^{-4}$, $P_C \le 10^{-6}$, or $\Delta r_{CA} \ge 2$ km as constraints.
 The maneuvers can be implemented starting from 2 revolutions before the encounter using up to 170 impulses.
-The maximum impulse magnitude is $6\times1E-3$ m/s, corresponding to a constant acceleration of $1E-4$ m/s$^2$ in each segment.
+The maximum impulse magnitude is 6 mm/s, corresponding to a constant thrust of 30 mN in each segment.
+These simulations are used to assess the properties of the method for a large set of conjunctions, including some considerations on the accuracy of linearizations and the impact of perturbations.
+In the histograms presented in this section, data in the range $5-95$th percentile are plotted for the sake of readability.

 Figures \ref{max_risk}--\ref{miss_distance} show the distribution of relevant quantities when the three different constraints are applied.
-In the graphs, data in the range $5-95$th percentile are plotted for the sake of readability.
-The $P_{C,\max}$ and $P_C$ cases produce similar results in term of median $\Delta v$ (0.0212 m/s versus 0.0178 m/s), relative closest encounter distance (0.7818 km versus 0.8627 km), and number of impulses (4 in both cases).
-The miss distance constraint is more demanding in terms of median $\Delta v$ (0.0689 m/s) and number of impulses (12), without providing on average neither a lower collision risk nor a lower maximum collision risk (median values of $1.0202E-4$ and $1.8363E-6$, respectively).
-This indicates that when orbital knowledge statistics are reliable, collision probability constraints should be preferred over the miss distance one.
-In terms of iterations, the three constraints share a similar behavior with a median of 2 major iterations (with a maximum of 6) and 3-4 minor iterations.
-In most cases, only one minor iteration is sufficient for the second major iteration, showing that the dynamics are almost linear due to both the short time to conjunction and the maneuvers' size.
-The variation of the time of closest approach is in most cases less than half-second, but in a few cases, it reaches 8 seconds.
-Lastly, 7 and 6 failures occur in the risk and miss distance cases, respectively.
-However, it is worth mentioning that these failures are not related to convergence issues in the successive convexification iterations, but they occur when the control authority is insufficient to meet the constraints.
+The $P_{C,\max}$ and $P_C$ cases produce similar results in term of median $\Delta v$ (21.2 mm/s versus 17.8 mm/s), relative closest encounter distance (0.7818 km versus 0.8627 km), and number of impulses (4 in both cases).
+The miss distance constraint is more demanding in terms of median $\Delta v$ (68.9 mm/s) and number of impulses (12), without providing on average either a lower collision risk or a lower maximum collision risk (median values of $1.0202 \times 10^{-4}$ and $1.8363 \times 10^{-6}$, respectively).
+This indicates that when orbital knowledge statistics are reliable, collision probability constraints should be prioritize over the miss distance one.